Ideas for newborn photography props are endless. But finding props that are safe for newborns and beginning photographers is much more difficult.

-Vintage suitcases are an excellent variation on using boxes and crates for newborn props.
-Suitcases are versatile props — the baby can go inside an open suitcase or on top of a closed suitcase.
+Vintage suitcases are a creative variation on using boxes and crates for newborn props.
+Suitcases are versatile props.
+The baby can go inside an open suitcase or on top of a closed one.

 Like baskets and crates, be sure the suitcase is sturdy and clean.
-Use a blanket as a buffer to make the suitcase cozier for the baby.
+Use a blanket as a buffer to make the suitcase cosier for the baby.

 A traditional stick-and-fabric teepee works great.
 But photographers can also create their own by draping a piece of fabric over a branch or similar item.